 Tool use

-Product reviews

 Align section titles to page title

 Review entire section "Working around Limitations of Existing Authoring Tools" – Important information, likely needing updating.
 Could be reduced.

-Consider: Getting rid of Product reviews section as entirely too far out of date.
+Delete Product reviews section as entirely too far out of date.

 Consider: Create an actual checklist after the information about what to consider.
 Or rename that section without calling it a checklist.

 Consider: Seeking informal feedback from CMS/LMS/CRM developers about what they would find useful on such a page.
 This could take longer to get information, but would arguably lead to a resource developers find useful.
+[SLH: good to get input.
+Although CMS/LMS/CRM developers are not the primary audience of this resource.]

 Proposed New Outline

+[SLH: + Summary; - Product Reviews; not sure about the rest of it…]

 <h2>Introduction